What Our Customers Say:

 Retired Pastor Bob Weeks and his wife Lydia have worked in partnership with honeybees for over 30 years.
 In 1998, Bob sold his publishing business and farm in Northern Virginia and became a United Methodist Pastor.
 In 2013, his church in Verona, Virginia worked with him to establish a bee yard on a 5-acre field next to the church on Rt.
 11. The purpose was two-fold:

 1) To benefit local pollinators, including honeybees by establishing native flowers throughout the field; 2) To benefit local church missions.
-For almost a decade, the proceeds from the sale of honey from this bee yard have benefited a local food pantry, the Verona Community Center, and a new church plant - Aisle 7 Fellowship in Verona.
+For almost a decade, the proceeds from the sale of honey from this bee yard have benefited a local food pantry and the Verona Community Center/

 In June 2022, Pastor Bob and his wife Lydia established Weeks Honeybees, LLC. as a means to both support his family in retirement and to continue to give proceeds from their honey sales to community missions.
 Through Weeks Honeybees, Bob and Lydia are able to spend more time with their long-time passion for honeybees.
 Since retiring they have created additional hives and a new bee yard on a farm in western Augusta county.